Above: Scott and Sally Harrison with children in Uganda, 2011

-Since that first hospital opened in 1998, CURE has established a presence in 29 countries.
-CURE physicians and staff have performed more than 230,000 life-changing surgeries, with more than outpatient visits, and have trained more than 8,100 medical professionals.
+Since that first hospital opened in 1998, CURE has established a presence in 14 countries.
+CURE hospitals have performed more than 250,000 procedures, more than 126,600 children have been treated at CURE clubfoot partner clinics, and surgeons trained by CURE have performed more than 20,000 procedures to treat hydrocephalus and spina bifida.
 The miracles of physical healing have opened doors to spiritual healing in ways that are affirming and culturally-sensitive.
 The heart of the organization follows the hearts of the Harrisons – to continue to give hope by giving the highest quality care for the medical and spiritual healing of children with disabilities and their families.

 - CURE International is established, and construction begins in Kenya on CURE’s first hospital dedicated to helping and healing children with physical disabilities.